-Today it takes up to 7,000 litres of fresh water to grow cotton for just one pair of jeans.
-And the demand for cotton is increasing.
-But what if cotton could be recycled without quality loss?
+It takes up to 7,000 litres of fresh water to grow cotton for just one pair of jeans.
+And the demand for cotton is increasing – but it’s a limited resource.
+At the same time, tons of textiles are thrown away every day and end up as landfill.
+What if cotton could be recycled without any quality loss?

 Cotton is one of our most loved textiles.
 But producing 1 kilo of cotton requires 10,000 litres of water.
 In recent years, production of this material has decreased while the demand has increased.
 Some studies predict demand will exceed supply by 20 million tons annually by 2030.

-Since receiving the award in 2016, the technology to recycle waste cotton and spin entirely new textile fibres has progressed faster than Michael and his team anticipated.
+Since receiving the award in 2016, the technology to recycle waste cotton and spin entirely new textile fibres progressed faster than Michael Hummel and his team anticipated.

-“The Global Change Award has boosted the development, not only through the grant, which allowed to intensify our research and development activities, but also through dissemination of our development via various channels that were opened and provided by the Global Change Award.
-The award gave us a broader and more international audience and made our technology more tangible.
-This also motivated our previous partners to stay dedicated to us, as well as new partners to join the development,” says Michael.
+“The Global Change Award boosted the development, not only through the grant, which allowed to intensify our research and development activities, but also through dissemination of our development via various channels that were opened and provided by the Global Change Award,” says Michael.

 Team members: Ali Harlin, Michael Hummel, Ilkka Kilpeläinen, Pirjo Kääriäinen, Herbert Sixta and Marjaana Tanttu